 what remains washes away

 The body’s history is a labyrinth of stories about shaping and subjecting it to and through ideological regimes.
-As ideological emplacements, bodies fall and unfold into aesthetic norms, gendering and the racialization of flesh.
+As ideological emplacements, bodies fall and unfold into aesthetic norms, gendering, and the racialization of flesh.
 A legacy of Western philosophy to the present day creates an uncanny antagonism for the female* body: Already throughout the dark decades of Enlightenment, women* have been equated with nature, with “the body”; whereas men associated themselves with “the mind”.
 At the same time, “purity”, a conflation of physical cleanliness and moral virtue, was idealized and formed a neat and clean corset of expectations upon the female* body.
 And hence, those bodies were never supposed to be bodies.

-what remains washes away invites into a liquid landscape, a space in which a female body meanders between exposure/exhaustion and refusal/regeneration/pleasure.
-It asks about the many bodies and her-stories that live in rituals of washing and about the possibilities to fragment and liquefy the body and the inscriptions it carries. what remains washes away is a dedication to the fluctuating female* body, a body that exists beyond body-mind-dichotomies, ever grazing on flux.
+what remains washes away invites into a liquid landscape, a space in which a body female-assigned-at-birth meanders between exposure/exhaustion and refusal/regeneration/pleasure.
+It asks about the many bodies and her-stories that live in rituals of washing and about the possibilities to fragment and liquefy the body and the inscriptions it carries. what remains washes away is a dedication to the fluctuating body, a body that exists beyond body-mind-dichotomies, ever grazing on flux.

 choreography, performance, stagedesign: Nora Tormann // assistance: Mari Bø // technical assistance: Aron Martin Ásgerðarson // mentorship: Steinnun Ketilsdóttir, Rosie Heinrichs, Satu Herrala, Alexander Roberts// conversation partners: Kate McIntosh, Michikazu Matsune // fotos: Maciej Zakrewski

 A production by Nora Tormann.
 Supported by Listaháskoli Íslands.